AnujithM/humanoid-stair-manipulation/locomotion/README.md

 # Humanoid Stair Climbing

-This section covers methods that enable humanoid robots to ascend and descend stairs under **realistic constraints**, including perception uncertainty, contact-rich interaction, and simultaneous manipulation (e.g., using rails or carrying objects).
+This section covers methods that enable humanoid robots to ascend and descend stairs under **realistic constraints** like contact-rich interaction, and simultaneous manipulation (e.g., using rails or carrying objects).

 The focus is on **whole-body humanoid systems** where stair climbing is not an